HRazaAliLab/Airlab/docs/dev/developer.md

 - Portainer (Docker admin app)

 !!! info "Info"
-    Services configuration is defined in `.deploy/shared.yml`file.
+    Services configuration is defined in `.deploy/shared.yml` file.
+Please also check `.deploy/development.yml`, `.deploy/production.yml` or `.deploy/staging.yml` depending on your deployment scenario.

 Three deployment configurations are available by default: `development`, `staging` and `production`.
 It is highly recommended to use `make` commands (see `Makefile` for available options) to manage all tasks.